 Types of questions asked vary by relationship and there are no right or wrong questions to ask.
 During the expectation setting phase of the relationship, ground rules should be set so that each individual in the relationship is comfortable sharing information.
 As a general rule of thumb, if you are not comfortable asking a question or sharing certain information, then don't share it.
-Let your mentor know the reason why you are not comfortable at the current time providing the information.
+Let your Mentor know the reason why you are not comfortable providing the information at the current time.

-The mentor's responsibility is to act as a coach and sounding board for the mentee and not be the sole source of knowledge for all of the mentee's issues.
-Mentors are also encouraged to attend events so that they can get to know others in the program and recognize the resources that are available to help with specific mentee issues.
+The Mentor's responsibility is to act as a coach and sounding board for the Mentee, but not to be the sole source of knowledge for all of the Mentee's issues.
+Mentors are also encouraged to attend events so that they can get to know others in the program and recognize the resources that are available to help with specific Mentee issues.

 You are not expected to always have the answer but to be a guide and a resource for your Mentee.
 If you don't know the answer or feel you aren't the best person to mentor your Mentee through a particular issue, point your Mentee in the right direction.
 Suggest that you and your Mentee involve another HEMP Mentor or resource that may specialize in the topic at hand.
 You can direct your Mentee to books, periodicals, the internet or possibly another business development organization.
 The HEMP staff is an excellent source for resource ideas as well.